If you have confirmed that you or your partner is pregnant, there are three basic choices:

 - Would you like to postpone being a parent until you are able to provide for a child (e.g. are older, finished school, more financially secure, in a stable relationship)?

 - How do you feel about the idea of being a single parent if the other person is unable or unwilling to raise a child?

-- Are your religious beliefs against abortion?
+- Are your religious or spiritual beliefs against abortion?

 - Are you afraid you might not be able to get pregnant again?

 - Does your family or someone else who is important to you oppose abortion?